Okayama Japan Travel Guide

 An authentic local craft from Bizen, offering beautiful and durable ceramic pieces.

-If planning a visit to Bizen for pottery, consult the Bizen-yaki When the festival is (typically during The month of october).
-This festival has a broader selection, demonstrations, and often more favorable prices directly from the kilns.
+If planning a visit to Bizen for pottery, consult the Bizen-yaki At the time the festival is (typically during The month of october).
+This celebration has a broader selection, demonstrations, and often more favorable prices directly from the kilns.